 He obligingly took it, gave a cursory glance, and handed the toy back.
 "Really?"
 Other than having white-blonde ringlets and an ornate white dress, he saw nothing of value.
 His fiancée's tone, however, was of extreme interest.

-"Kind of her," said Lucius, although he had a suspicion the friend had done it to spite Bellatrix as well.
+"Kind of her."
+Lucius had a suspicion the friend had done it to spite Bellatrix as well.
 The elder sister had probably delighted in tormenting Cissy's playmates.

 His eyes widened, although he kept his voice bland.
 "She must have looked as surprised as she felt."

-She giggled.
-His answering smile widened when Narcissa shared, "Bella kept my doll and used a hair growing tonic.
+Narcissa giggled.
+His answering smile widened when she shared, "Bella kept my doll and used a hair growing tonic.
 Something went wrong, though.
 My sister's brows looked like fuzzy caterpillars marching across her forehead."

 "What happened then?"